 What to expect Post Hysterectomy Surgery?

 During a hysterectomy, the uterus is removed partly or completely.
-Complete removal of uterus involves removal of ovaries too.
-This process is known as Hysterectomy.
+Complete removal of the uterus involves the removal of ovaries too.
+This process is known as a Hysterectomy.
 Generally, the ovaries are spared while performing a hysterectomy.
 This is so because ovaries produce estrogen.

 Benefits of Oestrogen :